osgeobrasil/osgeobrasil.github.io/content/about/index.md

 {{< block
     title="Sharing."
-    subtitle="Reach a global audience online with your information products.
-Powered by Our Software." image=""
+    subtitle="Reach a global audience online with your amazing maps and spatial information products.
+Powered by QGIS." image=""
     sub-block-side="left"
     class="is-primary4"